 If you are unable to work due to a disability that lasts longer than 180 days, you may be eligible for long-term disability coverage through the Health & Welfare Plan.
 Long-term disability coverage protects you against loss of income if you are totally disabled.
 Unlike short-term disability benefits, eligibility for Workers’ Compensation does not affect your eligibility for long-term disability benefits.

-After you have been disabled for a period of at least 180 days and file a claim, you will be paid 60% of your base monthly earnings, up to $5,000 per month, during your disability.
+Effective September 1, 2020, after you have been disabled for a period of at least 180 days and file a claim, you will be paid 55% of your base monthly earnings, up to $5,000 per month, during your disability.
 However, the amount you receive will be reduced by any other income you receive, like Social Security, pension benefits and Workers’ Compensation.